jessneybaldivia/hugo/content/about.md

     weight: 1

 ---
+## **New creation of original theme**

+Hugo has a lot of templates published on the net, but when designing the way you want it, you will create your own theme.
+To create a theme, first output the template with the following command.

 Hugo has a lot of templates published on the net, but when designing the way you want it, you will create your own theme.
 To create a theme, first output the template with the following command.

     $ hugo new theme ＜テーマ名＞